Why Are Slow Upload Speeds Making You Want to Scream? Testing Solutions for Our Pixelated Lives

 • Ensure your router is in a central location, away from walls and obstructions.

-• A strong signal is necessary for best speeds.
+• A strong signal is essential for optimal speeds.

-• Consider employing a Wi-Fi extender if your signal struggles to reach certain areas.
+• Consider using a Wi-Fi extender if your signal struggles to reach certain areas.

 4. Reduce Network Congestion: